Air Conditioner Repair Checklist

 If you’re using a smart thermostat, such as one made by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for assistance.
 If you’re still having problems, reach us at 843-485-0967 for support.

 Your cooling equipment typically has a shut-down lever around its outdoor unit.
 This device is commonly in a metal box hung on your house.
-If your unit has recently been worked on, the device may have unintentionally been positioned in the “off” location.
+If your unit has recently been worked on, the device may have unintentionally been turned off.

 Clogged Condensate Drain Pan